danielcotoara9/SOLID/DIP_Dependency_Inversion_Principle/After/_Informations/How To.md

 What we will do:
 	- Extract dependencies into Interfaces
 	- Inject implementations of Interfaces into Order
-	- Reduce Order's responsabilities - SRP
+	- Reduce Order's responsibilities - SRP

 Extract all dependecncies and aply constructor injection